Margaret Bruton | |

 Margaret Bell Bruton (February 20, 1894 – August 29, 1983) was an American painter, muralist, and printmaker known for her contributions to the Californian art scene.

-Bruton's artistic journey began at the Mark Hopkins Institute of Art (later known as San Francisco Art Institute) in San Francisco in 1913, where she studied under Frank Van Sloun.
-In 1913 she won a scholarship during the 10th annual scholarship competition organized by the Art Students League of New York.
-There, she honed her skills under the guidance of artists Robert Henri and Frank Vincent Dumond from 1914 to 1918.
+Bruton attended the Mark Hopkins Institute of Art where she studied under Frank Van Sloun.
+In 1913 she won a scholarship in the 10th annual scholarship competition organized by the Art Students League of New York.
+There, she worked under the guidance of artists Robert Henri and Frank Vincent Dumond from 1914 to 1918.

-There were two periods when Margaret Bruton resided in Monterey, California.
-In the early 1920s, Bruton moved to Monterey, California, attracted by the scenic beauty and the opportunity to study with artist Armin Hansen.
-The Bruton family eventually settled there, building a house and studio and stayed in it "on and off" as it was their summer place and "Monterey was small and simple at that time".
+In the early 1920s, Bruton moved to Monterey, California, to study with artist Armin Hansen.
+The Bruton family eventually settled there, building a house and studio; it was their summer place.

-She was associated with the Monterey Group of painters who were meeting at the Stevenson's House.
-Some of them were associated with the Society of Six.
+Bruton was associated with a Monterey group of painters who met at the Stevenson's House.
+Some were associated with the Society of Six.

-Bruton gained recognition through various exhibitions, such as a group exhibition at the Los Angeles Museum in 1923 where she won a $100.00 prize.
+Bruton had various exhibitions, such as a group exhibition at the Los Angeles Museum in 1923 where she won a $100 prize.
 She also received accolades at the Santa Cruz Art League in 1925.
-She and her sisters undertook several travels, visiting England, France, Italy.
-In about 1929, she embarked on an artistic expedition to New Mexico (Taos and Santa Fe).
-Margaret spent a year studying at the Académie de la Grande Chaumière in Paris.

-Margaret Bruton created terrazzo tables including some for clients of Frances Elkins who had her design studio in the Robert Louis Stevenson House (Casa Blanca) in Monterey between 1927 and 1947.
+Bruton created terrazzo tables, including some for clients of Frances Elkins who had her design studio in the Robert Louis Stevenson House in Monterey between 1927 and 1947.

-Margaret Bell Bruton died in Monterey, California on August 29, 1983.
-She was cremated at the Little Chapel by-the Sea which was followed by inurnment.
-Her resting place is Cemetery El Encinal in Monterey, California.
+Bruton died in Monterey, California, on August 29, 1983.
+She was cremated at the Little Chapel by-the Sea.
+She is buried at the Cemetery El Encinal in Monterey.